Multiscale-Genomics/mg-process-fastq/docs/pipelines.rst

    -------
    REQUIREMENT - Needs an aligned bam file

-   When running the pipeline on a local machine:
+   When running the pipeline on a local machine without COMPSs:

    .. code-block:: none
       :linenos: